BBN-1/Defense-Project/README.md

 The server for the app is located in the "server" folder.
 To start the server, open the folder with a terminal and type ```node server.js```.

+## Cypress E2E Tests

+The app is tested with Cypress for E2E testing.
+To run the Cypress tests, please install Cypress with the command ```npm install cypress``` and then open the Cypress Test Runner with the command ```npx cypress open```.
+From there, you can run the tests.

 ## Contributing

 This app is open source and contributions are welcome.
-Please submit
+Please submit a pull request and make sure to write tests for your contributions.

+To contribute to the project, please fork the repository and submit a pull request.
+Additionally, please write tests for your contributions.